MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/pay-for-your-subscription.md

 ::: moniker range="o365-worldwide"

-#### Use the admin center (preview) to pay your outstanding balance
+#### Use the new admin center to pay your outstanding balance

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.